OlympusDAO-Education/Documentation/basics/olympusgive.md

 or organizations in your community.

-5. Once you have selected a recipient, determine the sOHM amount that you wish to pledge.
-The recipient will receive all the rebase rewards from the pledged tokens **indefinitely**, until all the principle is pulled out.
+5. Once you have selected a recipient, determine the sOHM amount that you wish to pledge/deposit into the Give Vault for that recipient.

+6. The recipient will receive all the rebase rewards from the pledged tokens **indefinitely** --- until you withdraw your principle from the pool.

 ## What are the causes I can donate to?